-5.1.
-Discrepancies in the S/Fe, Ar/Fe and Ni/Fe ratios
+3.5.1 Discrepancies in the S/Fe, Ar/Fe and Ni/Fe ratios

-The average S/Fe ratio shows a slight but significant enhancement in the cool objects within $0.05r{500}$ compared to the hot objects within $0.2r{500}$ (Fig. 6).
-From Fig. 2 (left, third panel), it is clearly that M 49 ($kT{\rm mean} \sim 1.148$ keV) and A 3581 ($kT{\rm mean} \sim 1.637$ keV) largely contribute to this higher S/Fe ratio measured in the cool subsample because their statistical errors are small compared to the other cool objects.
-Moreover, the $>1\sigma$ discrepancy between the cool and hot measured S/Fe ratios disappears when considering the same radius ($0.05r{500}$) for all the objects.
+The average S/Fe ratio shows a slight but significant enhancement in the cool objects within $0.05r{500}$ compared to the hot objects within $0.2r{500}$ (Fig. 3.6).
+From Fig. 3.2 (left, third panel), it is clear that M 49 ($kT{mean} \sim 1.148$ keV) and A 3581 ($kT{mean} \sim 1.637$ keV) largely contribute to this higher S/Fe ratio measured in the cool subsample because their statistical errors are small compared to the other cool objects.
+Moreover, the >1 σ discrepancy between the cool and hot measured S/Fe ratios disappears when considering the same radius ($0.05r{500}$) for all the objects.

-The Ar/Fe discrepancy observed in Fig. 6 (left) is more intriguing, since a larger aperture seems to lower its measurement.
+The Ar/Fe discrepancy observed in Fig. 3.6 (top) is more intriguing, since a larger aperture seems to lower its measurement.
 This trend is difficult to interpret.
 A change in the relative Ar to Fe radial distribution in the ICM cannot be excluded, although we would then expect it for other elements as well.
-A full study of the abundance radial profiles of the sample will be performed in a future paper.
-Furthermore, it also appears from Fig. 6 (right) that MOS and pn measure significantly different Ar/Fe values, even after taking account of the uncertainty described above (i.e. $\sigma{\rm region}$).
+A full study of the abundance radial profiles of the sample are performed in Chapter 6.
+Furthermore, it also appears from Fig. 3.6 (bottom) that MOS and pn measure significantly different Ar/Fe values, even after taking account of the uncertainty described above (i.e. σ{region}).
 The reason for this second Ar/Fe discrepancy is again challenging to clearly identify, but it is very likely due to imperfections in the calibration of the EPIC instruments.

-As seen in Fig. 6 (right), the large MOS-pn discrepancy in the Ni/Fe abundance ratio prevents us from deriving a precise measurement.
+As seen in Fig. 3.6 (bottom), the large MOS-pn discrepancy in the Ni/Fe abundance ratio prevents us from deriving a precise measurement.
 This discrepancy is worrying, but can be explained by imperfections in the cross-calibration of the two instruments.
 Alternatively, and perhaps more likely, the high energy band around the Ni-K transitions is significanly affected by the instrumental background (as the flux of the cluster emission sharply decreases at high energies).
 This hard particle background (already mentioned in Sect.
-3.1) has a different spectral shape in MOS and pn, which might even vary with time, thus between observations.
-In particular, an instrumental line (Cu K α) is known to affect pn at a rest-frame energy of ~8 keV (Mernier et al. 2015).
+3.3.1) has a different spectral shape in MOS and pn, which might even vary with time, thus between observations.
+In particular, an instrumental line (Cu K α) is known to affect pn at a rest-frame energy of ~ 8 keV (Chapter 2).
 Despite our efforts to carefully estimate the background, that line might interfere with the Ni-K line in several observations, making a proper modelling of the Ni-K line impossible, and hence, boosting the Ni absolute abundance in pn.
 In this context, it can be instructive to compare our Ni/Fe measurements with those of Suzaku, which has a lower relative hard particle background.
-Sato et al. (2007b) (A 1060) and Tamura et al. (2009) (Perseus) reported ratios of \sim 1.3 \pm 0.4 and \sim 1.11 ± 0.19, respectively (after rescaling to the proto-solar values).
+Sato et al. (2007b) (A 1060) and Tamura et al. (2009) (Perseus) reported ratios of $\sim 1.3 \pm 0.4$ and $\sim 1.11 \pm 0.19$, respectively (after rescaling to the proto-solar values).
 Although these measurements might be also be affected by further uncertainties (e.g. the choice of the spectral modelling, Sect.
-4.3), they appear to be consistent with the Ni/Fe average ratio measured with MOS is this work, favouring our above supposition that MOS is more trustworthy than pn for measuring Ni/Fe.
+3.4.3), they appear to be consistent with the Ni/Fe average ratio measured with MOS is this work, favouring our above supposition that MOS is more trustworthy than pn for measuring Ni/Fe.
 However, in order to be conservative, we prefer to retain the pn value as a possible result and, therefore, we keep large systematic uncertainties for Ni/Fe.
-We finally note that, unsurprisingly, Ni/Fe cannot be constrained in the cool objects (Fig. 6, left) because the gas temperature is too low to excite Ni-K transitions.
+We finally note that, unsurprisingly, Ni/Fe cannot be constrained in the cool objects (Fig. 3.6 top) because the gas temperature is too low to excite Ni-K transitions.